RoboSafe-Lab/Sim4AD/README.md

 `pip3 install openautomatumdronedata`.

 ### Run
-- Run `riskclustering.py` to get the clustering results
+- Run `riskclustering.py` to get the clustering results.
+This will save clustering results in a json file under scenarios/configs.
+- Run `feature_extraction_irl.py` to extract feature values from the dataset, which will be subsequently used for irl.
-- Run `training_irl.py` to get MaxEnt IRL results
+- Run `training_irl.py` to get MaxEnt IRL weights, which will be saved as xxxtraining_log.pkl.

 - Run `feature_normalization.py` for mean and standard deviation calculation of features in order to normalize features
 - Run `preprocessing.py` for data generation for BC and offline RL. `feature_normalization.pkl`(from feature_normalization.py) and `XXXtraining_log.pkl`(from training_irl.py)